samarth2892/Trip-Planner/README.md

 All server interactions are managed via http requests sent through Java Servlets.

 Users may register, login with, and update the username or password of their accounts.

+Place the pre-commit file .git\hooks, then run the following commands in git shell or cmd prompt from the Trip-Planner root directory:

+git config --add checkstyle.jar C:/path_To_Trip-Planner/CheckStyle/checkstyle-5.7-all.jar
+git config --add checkstyle.checkfile C:/path_To_Trip-Planner/CheckStyle/sun_checks.xml